arj03/ssb-observables/README.md

 did not leave out any messages.

-Log statements could also be used to attach information to existing messages, such as content warning or similar metadata.
+Log statements could also be used to attach information to existing messages, such as content warning, pinned posts or similar metadata.
 Or to build an index of the latest version of some mutable objects.

 ## Schema